jhdrn/myra/README.md

 ### Effects
 An `Effect` represents some kind of side effect.
-It receives an `Apply` function that may be used to apply an `Update` function with any given arguments.
+It receives an `Apply` function that may be used to apply an `Update` function with a given argument.

 Effects can be returned in a `Result<T>` from an `Update` function or from an event listener (see 'Event listeners' below).